 Many people use personal savings to start their business.
-Almost certainly, you’ll need to invest some of your money, if you’re to attract funding from others.
+Others use redundancy money or raise funds by selling assets, such as shares, or by 'down-sizing'.
+However you raise the money, you will almost certainly need to invest some of your own money if you’re to attract funding from others.

 Borrowing start-up funds from friends and family is a tried and tested option, but they should only invest money they can afford to lose.
 If the business fails, relationships can become irreversibly damaged.